Electricity Laws and Incentives in California

 High Occupancy Vehicle (HOV) and High Occupancy Toll (HOT) Lane Exemption

-(Reference California Vehicle Code 5205.5 and 21655.9)
+(Reference Assembly Bill 2678, 2024 and California Vehicle Code 5205.5 and 21655.9)

 Low Emission Truck and Bus Purchase Vouchers

-Through the Hybrid and Zero Emission Truck and Bus Voucher Incentive Project (HVIP) and Low Oxide of Nitrogen (NOx) Engine Incentives, the California Air Resources Board provides vouchers to eligible fleets to reduce the incremental cost of qualified electric, hybrid, or natural gas trucks and buses at the time of purchase.
+Through the Hybrid and Zero Emission Truck and Bus Voucher Incentive Project (HVIP) and Low Oxide of Nitrogen (NOx) Engine Incentives, the California Air Resources Board provides vouchers to eligible fleets to reduce the incremental cost of qualified electric, hybrid, or hydrogen trucks and buses at the time of purchase.
 Vouchers are available on a first-come, first-served basis.
 Only fleets that operate vehicles in California are eligible.
 Voucher amounts vary depending on whether the vehicles are located in a disadvantaged community.
 For more information, including a list of qualified vehicles and other requirements, see the HVIP website.

 Medium- and Heavy-Duty (MHD) Zero Emission Vehicle (ZEV) Financing Program